HuggingFace Scraper — Models, Datasets & Spaces avatar

 • Cap maxResults to what you actually need.
 The HF Hub has 1M+ models; setting a sensible cap keeps cost and runtime predictable.

 • Use detail mode sparingly.
-It is 2.5x the per-row cost and 4x the per-row latency.
-Prefer list mode for catalog snapshots; flip to detail mode only when you need safetensors / GGUF / runtime.
+It is 2.5x the per-row cost and roughly 4x the per-row latency.
+Prefer list mode for catalog snapshots; flip to detail mode only when you need safetensors, GGUF, or runtime stage.

-• Combine with llm-pricing-monitor as the AI Stack Intelligence suite to correlate open-weights releases with hosted-API price moves.
+• Combine with llm-pricing-monitor to correlate open-weights releases on the Hub with hosted-API price moves.

 ❓ FAQ